Penioni Tagituimua: Playing career

 Tagituimua joined the Kaiviti Silktails for their inaugural season in 2020, scoring twice in their first and only match of the COVID-19 affected year.

-In 2021, Tagituimua was named the captain of the side.
+In 2021, Tagituimua was named the captain of the Kaiviti side.

 On 23 May 2021, he made his NSW Cup debut after being called into the North Sydney Bears' team to play Mounties.

 In the second group stage match of the 2021 Rugby League World Cup, Tagituimua scored two tries for Fiji in their 60-4 victory over Italy.

 Personal life

 Tagituimua's father Ilaitia is a pastor and was a spiritual adviser for the Fijian team at the 2008, 2013, and 2017 Rugby League World Cups.
 Tagituimua's uncle Nemani Matirewa was a Fijian dual-code rugby international who was a pioneer of rugby league in the country.